 Michael Linton was a textile technician by trade and between 1985 and 2016 was in business with his wife Gillian as a knitwear manufacturer and retailer.
 In 1999 they were recognized by the Guinness Book of Records as having the “World’s Largest Jersey” and in 2012 received the Guinness World record for the “World’s Largest Steel Mosaic.”

-Michael is a number theorist who likes to dabble with numbers and break codes.
+Michael is a number theorist who likes to dabble in numbers and break codes.
 He has created many ingenious puzzles which can be found on the USB or Portal and with the help of their son Steven, Michael has produced 2 puzzle books and has a big interest in all aspects of number theory.
 The Medieval Mosaic itself is one big puzzle, hidden throughout the mosaic are encoded Michael’s alphametic puzzles…which have yet to be solved.